Five Tips to Prepare for the First Six Weeks of School

 And as a teacher, you probably also think of your first days of each year in that very important role, making you an essential member of so many other people’s memories of the first day of school.

-The guidance in the First Six Weeks: Building Your Classroom Community Teaching Guide (available for preschool and kindergarten) prepares teachers for the first day of school and beyond with unparalleled support for effectively navigating those essential beginnings.
+The guidance in the First Six Weeks (available for preschool and kindergarten) prepares teachers for the first day of school and beyond with unparalleled support for effectively navigating those essential beginnings.
 But what about the weeks before the first six weeks?
 What should teachers be thinking about and working on then?

 Here are five recommendations for the weeks before the first six weeks to help you ensure that you and the children are able to approach that first day of school with confidence and enthusiasm.